(Bandit) Convex Optimization with Biased Noisy Gradient Oracles: Applications to Stochastic BCO

 For stochastic BCO with uncontrolled noise, \citet{AgFoHsuKaRa13:SIAM} analyze a variant of the well-known ellipsoid method and provide regret bounds for the case of convex, $1$-Lipschitz functions over the unit ball.
-Their regret bound implies a minimax error \eqref{eq:minimaxerrdef} bound of order $O\left(\sqrt{d^{32}/n}\right)$. \citet{liang2014zeroth} provide an algorithm based on random walks (and not using gradient estimates) for the setting of convex, bounded functions whose domain is contained in the unit cube and their algorithm results in a bound of the order $\O\left((d^{14}/n)^{1/2}\right)$ for the minimax error.
-These bounds decrease faster in $n$ than the bound available in \cref{thm:aaab}, while showing a much worse dependence on the dimension.\todoc{We should show the dimension dependence in the result to make this point.
-This should be shown for the same setting as the one considered by \cite{liang2014zeroth}.} However, what is more interesting is that our results also shows that an $O(n^{-1/2})$ upper bound \emph{cannot} be achieved solely based on the oracle properties of the gradient estimates considered.
+Their regret bound implies a minimax error \eqref{eq:minimaxerrdef} bound of order $O\left(\sqrt{d^{32}/n}\right)$. \citet{liang2014zeroth} provide an algorithm based on random walks (and not using gradient estimates) for the setting of convex, bounded functions whose domain is contained in the unit cube and their algorithm results in a bound of the order $O\left((d^{14}/n)^{1/2}\right)$ for the minimax error.
+These bounds decrease faster in $n$ than the bound available in \cref{thm:aaab}, while showing a much worse dependence on the dimension.
+However, what is more interesting is that our results also shows that an $O(n^{-1/2})$ upper bound \emph{cannot} be achieved solely based on the oracle properties of the gradient estimates considered.
 Since the analysis of all gradient algorithms for stochastic BCO does this, it is no wonder that the best known upper bound for convex+smooth functions is $O(n^{-1/3})$ \citep{saha2011improved}.
-(We will comment on the recent paper of \citet{DeElKo15} later.)
+(We will comment on the recent paper of \citealt{DeElKo15} later.)

 The above result also shows that the gradient oracle based algorithms are optimal for smooth problems, under a controlled noise setting.
 While \citet{duchi2015optimal} suggests that it is the power of two-point gradient estimators that helps to achieve this, we need to add that having controlled noise is also critical.